If you want to type, then retype

 branch, GitHub actions rebuilds and publishes the website.

-The local build feature is so useful that I we are adding Retype to a , just to have a better way to read through docs.
+The local build feature is so useful that I we are adding Retype to a complex internal project, just to have a better way to read through docs.

 Websites up to 100 pages are free.